GaborDevv/Brazilian-E-Commerce-sales-forecast/README.md

 **- Which features would you extract and how from the tables?
 How would you use the remaining tables?**

 For feature extraction there is a lot of options.
 For example if we wanted to create a correlation matrix to see what influences prices and how, we could extract ratings, prices (item price and/or freight price), check for seasonality -> which months have more volume, is there a holiday coming up(e.g. christmas).
-We could check  sales geographically as well, to check how prices change statewise.
+We could check  sales geographically as well, to check how prices changes correlate with sales volume in states.
+The rest of the tables, columns could be used for other predictions, improvements.
+We could build models for logistics with shipping data or we could learn about marketing insights, which region should the company concentrate on with the review data.

 **- How would you turn it into an application in production?**